 Other convents in Albany and Troy were built in similar styles to seclude sisters from public view and allow them to carry out their religious devotions within private spaces.
 Significantly, however, teaching orders (those focused in education and hospital work) did not have large fences around their convents like the SGS.
-While not all orders of Catholic nuns in Albany took in wayward women like the SGS, styles of architecture used in building these spaces for most Catholic religious women reflected the effort to separate them from normative ideas of femininity at the time.
+While not all orders of Catholic nuns in Albany took in wayward women like the SGS, styles of architecture used in building these spaces for most Catholic religious women reflected the effort to separate them from normative

+81 Foucault, Discipline & Punish, 239.
+Foucault wrote that some "operations of correction were the conscience and the silent architecture that confronted it..the cell confronts the convict with himself; he is forced to listen to his conscience." ideas of femininity at the time.
 As unmarried women of varying ages, nuns were a tricky segment of people to place within a society that emphasized marriage and motherhood as the traditional role for most women.
 Convents in both cities reflected the identity of nuns as removed or even secretive, making them almost gender-less with their identification as primarily religious people instead of feminine.
 Becoming a "bride of Christ" by professing vows as a nun elevated sisters to a status apart from ordinary women, "transferring allegiance from worldly men" and nullifying the need for traditional roles as wives or mothers.
-As well, this independent existence was perceived as "a perennial threat to male control and power over women's bodies and behavior."
-Sisters seized control of not only their bodies but also other women's' bodies in SGS homes through their management of laundry labor and containment.
+As well, this independent existence was perceived as "a perennial threat to male control and power over women's bodies and behavior."82 Sisters seized control of not only their bodies but also other women's' bodies in SGS homes through their management of laundry labor and containment.
 This public separation was made visible in the brick-and-mortar construction of physical spaces such as convents and Houses of the Good Shepherd.
 The SGS seized control over female bodies by accepting inmates from public places and segregating them into their own tightly managed space, invisible to public view.